margorczynski/scoreboard-exercise/README.md

 #### Running the tests
 From the project directory please execute the command `sbt test`

+In general the project code can be compiled using `sbt compile`

 ### Assumptions
 - We assume no use of null values for names
 - There is a finite amount of matches